ddotta/awesome-polars/README.md

 - [Enhancing Data Analytics with Polars and MinIO](https://medium.com/learning-the-computers/enhancing-data-analytics-with-polars-and-minio-a04053fff093) - A blog post that explains how to use Polars with Minio’s open-source object storage by [@IndexSeek](https://github.com/IndexSeek).
 - [Using Polars with Snowflake](https://medium.com/snowflake/using-polars-with-snowflake-cbdd49b0ca6b) - A blog post that shows how to use Polars with Snowflake by [@IndexSeek](https://github.com/IndexSeek).
 - [Partitioning Polars DataFrame on S3 with Apache Arrow](https://medium.com/@matteo.arellano/partitioning-polars-dataframe-on-s3-with-apache-arrow-1fa6518d23f1) - A blog post that explains how to partition large Polars DataFrames in AWS S3 by [Matteo Arellano](https://medium.com/@matteo.arellano).
+- [Goodbye Spark.
+Hello Polars + Delta Lake](https://dataengineeringcentral.substack.com/p/goodbye-spark-hello-polars-delta) - An article that presents how to use Polars in addition to Delta Lake by [@danielbeach](https://github.com/danielbeach).

 ### Talks and videos